Power-law Bianchi type I inflation with multiple vector fields: Anisotropic power-law solutions

-where the first two equations are given to ensure that all terms in each equation of the system \eqref{general power-law system of eqs} have the same time dependence.
+where the first two equations are required to ensure that all terms in each equation of the system \eqref{general power-law system of eqs} have the same time dependence.
 The system \eqref{power-law system of eqs vec1x} has the following solution,

-Since Eq. \eqref{power-law solution type Ia} is the solution for the scenario, where $A_\mu$ is the only non-vanishing vector field ($p_a\neq 0$ and $p_b=p_c=0$), we name it the solution type $\text{I}_a$.
-We also notice that $\eta_b=\eta_c$ for this solution, so it corresponds to the $x$-rsBI metric mentioned above.
+Since Eq. \eqref{power-law solution type Ia} is the solution where $A_\mu$ is the only non-vanishing vector field ($p_a\neq 0$ and $p_b=p_c=0$), we refer to it as the solution type $\text{I}_a$.
+We also notice that $\eta_b=\eta_c$ for this solution, so it corresponds to the power-law $x$-rsBI metric mentioned above.
 In fact, this solution is nothing but the anisotropic solution found in Ref. \cite{Kanno:2010nr}.
-Similarly, in a case where $B_\mu$ is the only non-vanishing vector field, i.e., $p_b\neq 0$ and $p_a=p_c=0$, it is straightforward to obtain the corresponding solution type $\text{I}_b$ as

-which corresponds to the $y$-rsBI metric, i.e., locally rotationally symmetric about $y$-axis.
-Finally, in a case where $C_\mu$ is the only non-vanishing vector field, i.e., $p_c\neq 0$ and $p_a=p_b=0$, it is also straightforward to have the corresponding solution type $\text{I}_c$ as
+Similarly, in the case where $B_\mu$ is the only non-vanishing vector field, i.e., $p_b\neq 0$ and $p_a=p_c=0$, it is straightforward to obtain the solution type $\text{I}_b$, which corresponds to a power-law $y$-rsBI metric, by interchanging indices $a\leftrightarrow b$ in Eq. \eqref{power-law solution type Ia}.
+Finally, in the case where $C_\mu$ is the only non-vanishing vector field, i.e., $p_c\neq 0$ and $p_a=p_b=0$, we obtain the solution type $\text{I}_c$, which corresponds to a power-law $z$-rsBI metric, by interchanging indices $a\leftrightarrow c$ in Eq. \eqref{power-law solution type Ia}.